Arizona vs. Purdue: Sportsbook promo codes, odds, spread, over/under - December 16

 Arizona vs. Purdue Betting Trends

-- Arizona has covered in each of its eight games with a spread this season.

-- In the Wildcats' eight games this season, the combined scoring has gone over the point total three times.

-- Purdue has put together a 7-3-0 ATS record so far this year.
+- Purdue has put together a 7-3-0 record against the spread this season.

-- Boilermakers games have hit the over seven out of 10 times this season.
+- A total of seven Boilermakers games this season have hit the over.

 Arizona Futures Odds